Attract the best talent with inclusive job descriptions

 Write inclusive job descriptions with Writer

-Writer is your AI writing assistant that can help you produce well-written, inclusive job descriptions to make the hiring process easier.
+Writer is an AI writing platform that can help you produce well-written, inclusive job descriptions to make the hiring process easier.
 Enjoy more applicants and a deeper pool of candidates.

 With Writer, you can ensure that you’re not including any of the previously mentioned biases in your job descriptions.
 Writer can help you write in plain language, improve your overall business writing, avoid any accidental jargon, and communicate in a healthy manner in the workplace.